Cardiff Metropolitan University: Campuses

 Cardiff Met has two campus – one at Llandaff and the other Cyncoed.

 Llandaff

 Llandaff is the home of the Cardiff School of Sport & Health Sciences (Llandaff), Cardiff School of Management, Cardiff School of Technologies and the Cardiff School of Art & Design.

 The campus is located approximately two miles from the city centre, surrounded by numerous parks, playing fields and the historic village of Llandaff.

 This campus is also located near Cardiff Met's Plas Gwyn residential campus.

 Cyncoed

 Cyncoed is home to the Cardiff School of Education & Social Policy and the Cardiff School of Sport & Health Sciences (Cyncoed).

 It offers on-site accommodation and a new purpose-built Campus Centre.
-The campus offers sporting facilities, on-site shop, coffee bars and refectory.
+The campus offers sporting facilities, an on-site shop, coffee bars and a refectory.
 The campus also acts as the head office for the Students' and Athletics Union.